peterwittek/somoclu/README.md

     alias ld=/usr/local/bin/gcc-7
     alias cc=/usr/local/bin/gcc-7

-Before importing the module from other languages, may need to use the following to avoid importing erros:
+Before importing the module from other languages, you may need to use the following to avoid importing errors:

     export DYLD_LIBRARY_PATH=/usr/local/lib/gcc/7/:$DYLD_LIBRARY_PATH

-Then you can follow the linux instructions.
+Then you can follow the Linux instructions.

-### linux
+### Linux

-From GIT repository first run
+From git repository first run

     $ ./autogen.sh